skip to content

 • Support New Yorkers from historically marginalized communities by prioritizing environmental justice and access to workforce and business opportunities

-• Grow the green energy ecosystem in NYC by supporting and fostering innovation by local small, minority-owned, women-owned, and disadvantaged business enterprises (S/M/W/DBE).
+• Grow the renewable energy ecosystem in NYC by supporting and fostering innovation by local small, minority-owned, women-owned, and disadvantaged business enterprises (S/M/W/DBE).

 From left to right: Esther Sosa, Sunset Park Task Force; Doreen Harris, President and CEO, NYSERDA; Molly Morris President of Equinor Wind US; Melissa Román Burch, COO NYCEDC